Bayern wins German Cup final to seal another domestic double

+BERLIN (AP) — Bayern Munich players celebrated in front of empty stands after claiming yet another German Cup title on Saturday.

-BERLIN (AP) — Bayern Munich consolidated its domestic dominance on Saturday with another double by beating Bayer Leverkusen 4-2 in the first German Cup final to be held without fans.
+The team showed its domestic dominance by beating Bayer Leverkusen 4-2 in the country’s first cup final held without supporters present.

-Bayern, which had already won its eighth straight Bundesliga title, retained the cup with goals from David Alaba, Serge Gnabry and two from Robert Lewandowski.
+Bayern, which had already won its eighth straight Bundesliga title, retained the trophy with goals from David Alaba, Serge Gnabry and two from Robert Lewandowski.

+It was Bayern’s 20th cup title and its second straight league and cup double.
+Now Bayern is targeting the reorganized Champions League in August as it bids to repeat the treble-winning season under Jupp Heynckes in 2013.

+Leverkusen had been chasing its first title of any sort since 1993, when it last won the cup.
+Since then it has finished runner-up on nine occasions in different competitions, triggering taunts of “Vicekusen” from rivals.

 Supporters were excluded from Berlin’s 75,000-capacity Olympiastadion due to the coronavirus pandemic.

-Leverkusen had been bidding for its first title of any sort since 1993, when it last won the cup.
+Only 691 people were allowed, including Germany coach Joachim Löw, who watched while wearing a black face mask and smart suit.

+Hygiene measures were strict.
+Normally noisy roads would be teeming with traffic and fans ahead of the German soccer showpiece, but the area was eerily quiet before kickoff.

+German soccer officials are in talks about allowing a limited number of supporters to games with strict social distancing measures when the new season begins in September, but nobody can say when stadiums will be filled to capacity as before.

+Germany has confirmed almost 200,000 cases of COVID-19 but has kept its death toll relatively low at just over 9,000.
+The Bundesliga was the first European league to resume from suspensions caused by the pandemic.

-Bayern dominated the first half and could have been leading by more than two goals at the break.
+Bayern dominated from the start and could have been leading by more than two goals at the break.

 Alaba broke the deadlock with a brilliant free kick inside the top right corner in the 16th minute and Leverkusen was grateful to goalkeeper Lukas Hradecky for blocking Thomas Müller from close range shortly afterward.